grahamegrieve/fhirpath/fhirpath.md

 - invariants in ElementDefinition, used to apply co-occurance and other rules to the contents
 - error message locations in OperationOutcome
 - URL templates in Smart on FHIR's cds-hooks
+- may be used for Patch in the future

 Implementations may find other uses for this as well